Education and qualifications:

 In what ways has registration benefitted your career?

 Since gaining my EngTech status not only have I enjoyed a salary increase, but it has also given me a renewed drive to push my career forwards and show my employer my commitment to further developing my skills.
 Finally, being able to put EngTech on my CV and email signature does make me feel proud of my achievement and provides opportunities for career development that are unavailable without such a status.

-My next goal is to gain further technical knowledge and experience at Arup so that I can progress to a more senior technician role and apply to become an Incorporated Engineer (IEng).
+My next goal is to continue to gain further technical knowledge and experience at Arup in order to make the next step in obtaining Incorporated Engineer (IEng).

 Do you participate in any other career-related activities, such as mentoring, volunteering or membership of other engineering groups?